Written by Pradeep

 Radish is normally counted among the most nutritious vegetables.
-Not just the root, the flowers, leaves and young pods are edible as well.
-But, when you are pregnant, you must be extremely cautious about what you eat because your body is undergoing tremendous transformation from the inside.
-So what may suit you normally may not go too well with you during pregnancy.
+Not just the root, the flowers, leaves, and young pods are edible as well.
+But, when you are pregnant, you must be extremely cautious about what you eat because your body is undergoing a tremendous transformation from the inside.
+So, what may suit you normally may not go too well with you during pregnancy.
 So, watch out!

 Pregnancy is a phase in every woman’s life that demands careful decisions.
 Your body certainly requires more calories than before as it needs to supply food to your baby too.
-Once you become pregnant, you become very cautious of what you eat.
+Once you become pregnant, you become very cautious about what you eat.
 Your mind is constantly busy looking for answers related to your diet.
 And one such question is if it is safe to consume radish during this period?
 Well, the answer is yes.
 And if you want to know how, then read on to know more.

 With so many health benefits that this crunchy vegetable brings in, isn’t it natural that pregnant women can safely consume it?
 The answer is Yes and No.

-Risks Of Eating Radish During Pregnancy
+[Read: Eating Turnips During Pregnancy ]

 When you are pregnant you are more careful to include those foods that induce your baby’s growth and development.
 The biggest risk that comes from radish despite its benefits is the place where it comes from.
-Foods that are grown underground, especially in contaminated soil may contain taxoplasmosis.
+Foods that are grown underground, especially in contaminated soil, may contain bacteria that can cause toxoplasmosis.
 This is a parasitic infection that is passed through cat feces.
 Under normal circumstances, this is not harmful to humans.

 If you are a pregnant woman reading this, this information is not meant to scare you, but to caution you against any possible danger.
 Radish in itself is healthy and is not at all harmful when consumed by a pregnant woman.
 The only thing to make a note of is to observe some safety measures when you decide to include radish in your diet.
 Let’s look at these:

 If you can ensure that the radish you are going to consume is clean, then you can go ahead and include it in your salads.
-Alternately, you can add some slices to garnish your soups.
+Alternatively, you can add some slices to garnish your soups.
 It can also be paired with low-fat salad dressing to make a healthy snack.
 Sauté it and add it to your pasta or stew to add a different taste and pack it with nutrients.

-Remember taking a few precautions can go a long way in averting infections.
+Remember, taking a few precautions can go a long way in averting infections.
 So, why wait?
 Go ahead and try some healthy radish recipes.

-Pregnancy is a phase to be alert and stay healthy; always consult your doctor if you have any question.
-Almost all foods can be consumed, barring a select few, provided you exercise caution and eat in moderation.
+Pregnancy is a phase to be alert and stay healthy; always consult your doctor if you have any questions.
+Almost all foods can be taken, barring a select few, provided you exercise caution and eat in moderation.

 Enjoy the phase while it lasts.
 This is the only time when you can eat without feeling guilty and be pampered by all those around you.
-If you loved munching on a juicy and crunchy radish during your pregnancy, don’t forget to share your experience in the comment section below.
+If you love munching on a juicy and crunchy radish during your pregnancy, don’t forget to share your experience in the comment section below.